Research

 Visualization – Erdoğan, Hemsley, King

-Crowdsourcing – Li, Xiao
+Crowdsourcing – Li

 Information diffusion – HemsleyIntrone, King, Li